Nkemjika-123/Cybersecurity-Governance-Framework/README.md

 ## 4. Governance Framework Policies

+To address the root causes of the vulnerabilities, three core policies were established to provide governance and structure.

 ### 4.1 Risk Management Policy
 - **Purpose:** Provide a structured framework for identifying and treating risks.
 - **Key Provisions:**